tatecarson/ATMI-Presentation-Marp/index.md

 ### Speaker Notes

 1. **Why Adopt the Course:**
    - Adopting a game audio course enriches the music tech curriculum by integrating both creative and technical skills.
 It offers students new career pathways in the burgeoning gaming industry and fosters interdisciplinary learning through potential collaborations with game design programs.
 2. **Key Techniques in Game Audio:**
     - The course teaches universally applicable audio production techniques.
 These include layering sounds for complexity, creating sound palettes for cohesiveness, and understanding narrative flow for effective storytelling across various media like film and podcasts.
 3. **Applications Beyond Games:**
-   - By adding this course, we not only diversify our curriculum but also prepare students for a wide range of audio-related careers.
+   - By adding this course, one not only diversifies curriculum but also prepares students for a wide range of audio-related careers.

 -->